AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 Certain settings such as Eyes & Mouth Priority (EMP) can have adverse effects on our model despite seemigly reducing DST loss values.
-It is important then to reguarly merge your model during each phase to interpret how much training your model really needs, otherwise additional training is then redundant.
+It is important then to reguarly merge your model during each phase to interpret how much training your model really needs, otherwise additional training is then made redundant.

 ## Here are some additional previews: